pragmint/open-practices/practices/treat-broken-builds-like-outages.md

 ## Lessons From The Field

 - *Flaky Tests Undermine the Practice.* – If builds fail for non-deterministic reasons, teams quickly lose trust and stop treating failures as urgent.
 Stabilizing the test suite is a prerequisite for success.
-- *Lack of Ownership Leads to Stalled Builds.* – When it’s unclear who should fix a failure, builds can remain broken for extended periods.
+- *Lack of Ownership Leads to Stalled Builds.* – When it's unclear who should fix a failure, builds can remain broken for extended periods.
 High-performing teams establish clear ownership and escalation paths.
 - *Speed of Feedback Matters.* – If builds take too long to run, developers are less likely to respond quickly to failures.
 Faster pipelines lead to faster recovery and stronger adherence to the practice.
 - *Cultural Alignment is Critical.* – Treating builds like outages requires shared agreement that system health is more important than individual progress.
 Without this alignment, the practice becomes inconsistent.